 This is the most common mistake made by software developers.
 It’s responsible for many self-inflicted problems.

-The principle is that when you make a trade-off that has a complexity cost, ensure that empirical evidence backs the need for the trade-off.
+The principle is to ensure that empirical evidence backs the need for a trade-off.

 - Trying to build a complex “scalable” system that scales to a size you’ll never need.